jdlibbee/bamazon/README.md

 This is a node application that wil take information from a customer, manager, or a supervisorto update a MYSQL database to keep track of products and departements.
 It utilizes different NPM packages to assist in properly reading and populating the information to the console.
 This app is a pretty great idea of how to utilize MYSQL.

+The NPM packages that are being used are MYSQL, INQUIRER, and Easy-Table.
+MYSQL allows for easy access to update and read SQL tables.
+Inquirer allows for user input so that different functions can be implimented.
+The Easy-Table package allows for the table to be views in the console easily.